-Completed by the evaluator after reviewing all forms, observation evidence, practitioner artifact evidence aligned to rubric components, as well as practitioner self-scores and reflections.
-Evaluator documents summary practice component scores and a holistic SPO score on this form.
+Completed by the evaluator after reviewing all forms of observation evidence, the therapist’s artifact evidence aligns to rubric components, as well as the therapist’s self-scores and reflections.
+Evaluator documents summary practice component scores and a holistic SPO score on this form..

 We recognize and extend thanks to the small writing group of statewide OTs, PTs, and Special Education Directors who committed extensive time, energy, and expertise to make this evaluation system available to OTs and PTs statewide.